EduPras/Ricegen/README.md

 Although being unconditional, the model is fully trained with similiar rice images, so we can say that is *conditioned* to generate rice grains.

+> [!WARNING]
+> Most of the image labels are incorrected, a mistaken were made when generating them.
+> The only image with right labels is [BS-64_E-120_IMGSIZE-16x16](5k-samples/CLASSES_BS-64_E-120_IMGSIZE-16x16_LR-0001.png).
+For the others, consider the first image label for all of them.
+> It'll be fixed as soon as possible.

 ## Dataset and pre-processing

 The chosen database was [Rice Image Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset),